metarank/msrd/README.md

 Compared to other relevance-focused datasets like Amazon's [ESCI](https://github.com/amazon-science/esci-data), the MSRD is focused on metadata, and not only on text matching:
 * Movies have textual, categorical and numerical features.
 * Users also have mobile/desktop labels.
+* Rankings are shuffled to avoid position bias.

 ## Contents